Code-Institute-Submissions/retro-themed-typing-test/README.md

     * **Verdict**

       Overall I think it works well however the LinkedIn share could be improved if it was possible to get access to the development API.

+  #### General testing

+    When testing functionality and fixing bugs I did my best to write down tests I performed, the expected results and actual results in a google sheet this can be viewed [here.](https://docs.google.com/spreadsheets/d/1oRHwHCrk8LQ9ojLkiROrc9csJuyNwP3HiEUcy2xHKQ0/edit?usp=sharing)